The Best of The Baffler

 India’s ruling party claims that the consumption of beef is practiced only by foreigners, invaders, and miscreants—but history tells another, more complex tale.

-The Baffler on Metoo
+The Baffler on Silicon Valley

 The Baffler on Society